-For the next 50 years, the cemetery remained a focus for African-American ethnic identity evident from the as is political activity to consistent city secure support for the cemetery.
-In 1880, a group of citizens successfully petitioned the Lebanon City Council to provide funds for repairs to the cemetery fence (which is still extant the eastern and northern borders) and regular maintenance funds. growing African-American community needed an By 1890, the larger cemetery and B. B. Manson sold another 3 3/4 acres cemetery addition.
+For the next 50 years, the cemetery remained a focus for African-American ethnic identity as is evident from the periodic activity political to secure consistent city and support maintenance for the cemetery.
+In 1880, a group of citizens successfully petitioned the Lebanon City Council to provide funds for repairs to the cemetery fence (which is still extant along the eastern and northern borders) and regular maintenance funds.
+By 1890, the growing African-American community needed an even larger cemetery and B. B. Manson sold another 3 3/4 acres as a cemetery addition.
 Although the record is not clear, it appears that the city sexton of cemeteries, John Kanary, acquired control of the cemetery for the city of Lebanon at about the time of the cemetery expansion.
-City support appears to have ended by early twentieth century, which would be keeping with the regional ever decreasing public services for African-Americans.
-The African-American community established a special Rest Hill Cemetery committee to provide for the care and maintenance of the Scattered surviving minutes of the committee exist for the years between 1922 and 1958.
-Initial meetings took place in private homes but once the community's Rosenwald school opened on Street in 1923, meetings took place at community pride and identity.
-This source of building is Early meetings led to the hiring of a cemetery longer extant. caretaker, John Hale, who served from 1923 to 1929.
+City support appears to have ended by the early twentieth century, which would be keeping with the regional trend of ever decreasing public services for African-Americans.
+The African-American community established a special Rest Hill Cemetery committee to provide for the care and maintenance of the Scattered surviving minutes of the committee exist for cemetery. the years between 1922 and 1958.
+Initial meetings took place in private homes but once the community's Rosenwald school opened on Market Street in 1923, meetings took place at this new East source of community pride and identity.
+This building is no Early meetings led to the hiring of a cemetery longer extant. caretaker, John Hale, who served from 1923 to 1929.
 For the next six years, a caretaker could not be provided due to the lack of funds in that depression period.
-But the cemetery committee met a regular basis and decided to build the rock the southern border and presently defines entrance By 1935, the committee was able to hire out a new caretaker, Sam Helms, who served from 1935 to 1939.
+But the cemetery committee met a regular basis and decided to build the rock fence that presently defines the southern border and entrance to the By 1935, the committee was able to hire out a new cemetery. caretaker, Sam Helms, who served from 1935 to 1939.